srdc/mimic-iv-to-fhir/README.md

 FHIR resource.
 For example, ['patients.json'](./mappings/hosp/patients.json) provide the mapping that will convert each row in MIMIC-IV 'patient' table into a FHIR Patient resource.
 * In the ['jobs'](./jobs) folder, you will find a range of job configurations that will convert data in a subset or all MIMIC-IV tables and store them into a configured FHIR server or file system.
+For example, ['mimic-hosp-csv-to-fhir-server.json'](./jobs/mimic-hosp-csv-to-fhir-server.json) will map all information in 'hosp' module given in CSV files into FHIR resources and store them a FHIR server where base URL can be provided with environment variable 'FHIR_REPO_URL'.
 * In the ['terminology](./terminology) folder, you can find the CSV files that corresponds to FHIR ConceptMap or CodeSystem definitions used during some mapping.
 For example 'mimic_labitems_to_loinc.csv' includes the mapping of MIMIC-IV labitem identifiers to LOINC codes that is used for mapping 'labevents' into FHIR Observation resource to also convert the lab result code